University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Transcriptome_Practical/Transcriptomics_assembly.md

 # Practicals for transcriptome assembly

 There are three parts to the transcriptome assembly in this Prac.
-Please follow the instructions __in order__, because some commands will rely on the results from previous commands.
+Please follow the instructions __in order__, because later commands will rely on the results from previous commands.
 Feel free to talk to tutors/instructors if you have a problem/question.
+We're here to help & love to talk about these types of analysis.

 ## Part 1, Setup and data preparation